ilya-shenbin/ImplicitSLIM/README.md

 `ImplicitSLIM.ipynb` provides several examples of applying ImplicitSLIM and LLE-SLIM to Matrix Factorization and PLRec.

+An example of applying ImplicitSLIM to a deep model is provided in the [RecVAE repository](https://github.com/ilya-shenbin/RecVAE).

 If you find this paper or this code useful, please cite our paper:

 ```